 An employers’ first impression doesn’t start in the interview room, it starts when you submit a job application.
 When it comes to cover letters, are they really worth it?
 Do people really read them?
 It might be a concept that is debated time and time again, but a cover letter is a great way to set yourself apart from other candidates in the Construction & Engineering job market.
-And whilst a cover letter will not get you the job, it might just be the differentiating factor between yourself and other, equally-qualified applicants.
+With many of us spending more time at home at the moment, use this time to strengthen your chances to land your dream job.
 Next time you’re submitting a job application, make sure you have a read through our tips to writing an effective cover letter.

 Traditionally, people have started off cover letters in formal fashion.
 We see countless examples each week and they’re always along the same lines: “I’m applying for ‘X’ job that I found advertised on ‘Y’ job site”.
 In reality, this sort of text could be better utilised.